saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Before the HOL - Migrating SQL databases to Azure.md

 17. Select **OK** on the Internet Options dialog, and then attempt the download again.

-18. When prompted, choose to save the file and then select Open folder.
+18. When prompted, choose to save the file, then select Open folder.

     ![The download bar is displayed in Internet Explorer, and Open folder is highlighted.](media/ie-download-open-folder.png "Internet Explorer")